-Area Development: Named South Carolina a 2012 Gold Shovel Award winner in recognition of economic development projects undertaken in 2011.
-The award is based on the number of high-value added jobs per capita, amount of investment, number of new facilities and industry diversity.
-South Carolina was also a Gold Shovel Award recipient in 2011 and Silver Shovel Award recipient in 2013, 2010 and 2009.
+Area Development: Area Development named South Carolina a 2015 Gold Shovel award winner in recognition of economic development projects undertaken in 2014.
+This is the seventh year in a row that South Carolina has received a Gold or Silver Shovel Award in its population category.
+South Carolina was a Gold Shovel Award recipient in 2014, 2012 and 2011 and a Silver Shovel Award recipient in 2013, 2010 and 2009.
 Source: Area Development, June 2015.

 Area Development: Ranked South Carolina third for the Top State to do Business in 2014.
-The Top States for Doing Business list based on 14 key site selection criteria.
+The Top States for Doing Business list is based on 14 key site selection criteria.
 The magazine surveyed a select group of national site consultants to identify the 10 most attractive states for business.
-In other overall rankings, South Carolina came in 2nd for business environment and labor climate, 3rd for infrastructure and global access and 5th for economic recovery.
-In subcategories, South Carolina was the consultants' top choice for certified shovel-ready sites and competitive utility rates and 2nd for workforce development programs, competitive labor costs, cooperative state government and speed of getting permits.
-South Carolina's cost of doing business and incentive programs ranked 3rd and its corporate tax environment tied for 5th.
+In other overall rankings, South Carolina came in 1st for labor climate and cost of doing business, 2nd for labor costs, incentives, certified/shovel ready sites and cooperative government.
+South Carolina's utility rates, speed of permitting and workforce development ranked 3rd and access to capita and regulatory environment ranked 5th.

 Business Facilities: South Carolina was named runner-up for the 2012 State of the Year designation.
 Bridgestone Americas' 2012 billion off-road radial tire plant in Aiken County also received an honorable mention in the magazine's 2012 Economic Development Deal of the Year competition.
 The Bridgestone project marked the largest single initial capital investment in state history and involved transplanting technology that had been used exclusively in Bridgestone's facilities in Japan.
 In 2009, South Carolina received the magazine’s Deal of the Year Gold Award for the selection of North Charleston for the site of The Boeing Company’s second final assembly plant for the 787 Dreamliner commercial airplane.

-Chief Executive: South Carolina came in as one of the ten best states for business on the magazine's annual poll of CEOs, ranking 7th.
-About 650 CEOs rated states on taxation and regulation, workforce quality and quality of life.
+Chief Executive: South Carolina came in as one of the ten best states for business on Chief Executive magazine’s annual poll of CEOs, ranking 8th.
+About 650 business leaders rated states on taxation and regulation, workforce quality and quality of life.
 Source: Chief Executive, May 2013.

 Forbes: Ranks South Carolina's regulatory environment 5th best in the nation for business.
 The 2012 ranking is based on the state's labor regulations, health insurance coverage mandates, the tort system, tax incentives and other measures.